-As part of our 2022/23 audit, we identified significant weaknesses in the Council's arrangements.
-The table below sets out the significant weaknesses identified, our previous recommendations and the work we intend to carry out as part of our 2023/24 audit.
+As part of our 2023/24 audit, we identified significant weaknesses in the Council's arrangements.
+The table below sets out the significant weaknesses identified, our previous recommendations and the work we intend to carry out as part of our 2024/25 audit.

-Previously identified significant weakness in arrangements Relevant reporting criteria Our 2022/23 recommendations Planned procedures for 2023/24 Ofsted is the Office for Standards in Education, Children's Services and Skills.
+Previously identified significant weakness in arrangements Relevant reporting criteria Our 2023/24 recommendations Planned procedures for 2024/25 Children's Services Ofsted is the Office for Standards in Education, Children's Services and Skills.
 It inspects and regulates services that care for children and young people.
 The Authority's children's services were last inspected in 2017, when it was rated "Good".
 Ofsted has carried out focused visits in the intervening period with the most recent letter being dated in June 2021, but without changing the overall rating.
 In October 2021, Ofsted commenced an inspection into children's services, publishing its report on 26 November 2021.
 The overall effectiveness of children's services has been graded "Inadequate", citing weaknesses in assessment, planning and decision-making.
-The matters identified by Ofsted are relevant to the financial year ending 31 March 2021 and, in our view, indicate a significant weakness in the Authority's arrangements for Governance (how the body ensures that it makes informed decisions and properly manages its risks) and for Improving Economy, Efficiency and Effectiveness (how the body uses information about its costs and performance to improve the way it manages and delivers its services) reporting Governance Improving the 3 Es In order to ensure systems, processes and training are in place to manage the risks relating to the safety and welfare of service users, the Authority must ensure it embeds and sustains the action plans that it has put in place to address the issues identified by Ofsted.
+The matters identified by Ofsted are relevant to the financial year ending 31 March 2021 and, in our view, indicate a significant weakness in the Authority's arrangements for Governance (how the body ensures that it makes informed decisions and properly manages its risks) and for Improving Economy, Efficiency and Effectiveness (how the body uses information about its costs and performance to improve the way it manages and delivers its services) reporting.
+Governance Improving the 3 Es In order to ensure systems, processes and training are in place to manage the risks relating to the safety and welfare of service users, the Authority must ensure it embeds and sustains the action plans that it has put in place to address the issues identified by Ofsted.
 In particular, it needs to ensure that robust monitoring and reporting processes are maintained, and that challenge, scrutiny and escalation arrangements drive the required improvements for service users and sustain the progress made to-date in implementing the actions to address the issues raised by Ofsted.
 Overall, based on the work performed, we believe there is evidence to suggest the Council is making progress in addressing the underlying issues, but still with further work to go to demonstrate the significant weakness has been sufficiently addressed.
-We will continue to critically evaluate the steps taken to respond to the Ofsted assessment and take into account further assessments of progress by the regulator.
+We will continue to critically evaluate the steps taken to respond to Ofsted and take into account further assessments of progress by the regulator.
+In 2023/24 we met with officers, reviewed committee reports and minutes, and reviewed monitoring reports from Ofsted.
+We considered the Head of Internal Audit Opinion, presented in July 2024 that "we are not yet able to provide satisfactory assurance on the control environment within Children's Services".
+As reported by Ofsted Inspectors in October 2024, the Council has made progress across a range of areas however as at 31 March 2024, the services retained a formal rating of "inadequate".
+We have concluded that the significant weaknesses in arrangements as previous reported remains in place for 2023/24, with no escalation of our recommendation required.
+We will follow up progress during our 2024/25 audit.